OpenMined/syftbox/docs/acl-system.md

 - File size is validated before accepting uploads
 - Directory creation and symlinks can be controlled
 - Default limits (0) mean no restriction
+- **Note:** Limits are currently hardcoded and not configurable through YAML files

 ### Path Depth Limits